tomrndom/osf-website/src/pages/about/board/index.md

     title: Gold Representative
   - company: Red Hat
     description: >-
-      <p>I'm currently working on a building a European Cloud initiative - this
-      will be my  professional focus starting 2020 after leaving SUSE following their change in direction.</p> <p>Dec 2018 - Dec 2019, I was responsible for the Cloud and Storage Departments in SUSE R&amp;D.</p>
+      I'm currently working on a building a European Cloud initiative - this will be my  professional focus starting 2020 after leaving SUSE following their change in direction.</p> <p>Dec 2018 - Dec 2019, I was responsible for the Cloud and Storage Departments in SUSE R&amp;D.</p>